 Park in the Northwood Tech Conference Center and Visitor Parking Lot - Enter through Entrance 4 (see campus map)

 Arrow Building Center, Lampert Lumber, and Lyman Companies are pleased to sponsor in-person learning for continuing education for their customers.
-These courses are FREE and are approved for 7 credit hours of MN residential building contractor, remodeler, and roofer continuing education (includes approval for the energy and business management training requirement) by the Minnesota Department of Labor & Industry, and 7 credit hours of WI dwelling contractor qualifier continuing education by the Wisconsin Department of Safety and Professional Services (includes approval for the four-hour construction laws, and codes and contracts, liability and risk management requirement).
+These courses are FREE and are approved for 7 credit hours of MN residential building contractor, remodeler, and roofer continuing education (includes approval for the energy and business management training requirement) by the Minnesota Department of Labor & Industry, and 7 credit hours of WI dwelling contractor qualifier continuing education by the Wisconsin Department of Safety and Professional Services.

 *If you have both MN and WI Contractor licenses, you can receive credits for BOTH states by attending the courses at Northwood Technical College in Rice Lake, WI